 And vegetables because you may be worried about their goitrogenic effects.

 I’m here to tell you that while there may be some truth to both statements, the truth is overblown.

-Consuming healthy fruits will do more for reducing inflammation and providing your body with nutrients then it will increase your weight by stimulating insulin.
+Consuming healthy fruits will do more to reduce inflammation and provide your body with nutrients than it will increase your weight by stimulating insulin.

 Can you consume too many fruits to the point that it is harmful?